scientific-python/scientific-python-archive/presentations/accepted/2023-imagexd/slides.md

 2. This package contains both `skimage` and `skimage2` libraries.
 3. Over time, deprecate the functions in `skimage` with instructions.
 4. Eventually remove `skimage`, with instructions.

+Notes:

+- Do not want to estrange a large part of our existing user base.
+This implies making any porting of code straightforward (a challenge with the Py 2 to 3 port was that you had to read and think about the code you were porting; it was not just a matter of applying certain prescribed recipes).

+- Ensure that most users eventually land on skimage2.
+If, e.g., we provided a supported skimage1 and skimage2, there would be no incentive to transition.

+- Do not place an undue burden on maintainers.
+This would, e.g., preclude long term support of both skimage1 and skimage2.

+- Initially, allow users to use the old and the new APIs in conjunction (this should help greatly in porting code).

 ---